Mathematical Thinking for GCSE

 Teachers will increase their experience and understanding of:

-the role of reasoning and problem-solving in the curriculum and the mathematical pedagogy needed to support all students to develop these skills
+the role of reasoning and problem solving in the curriculum and the mathematical pedagogy needed to support all pupils to develop these skills

 how these skills are tested at GCSE